ICAST 2004: Bass Industry Trends & New

 Thornwood Lures, Inc.

-from wood, with a rear-weight system for casting distance.
-It's
+is made from wood, with a rear-weight system for casting

-blunt cut-off nose looks like a pig's snout, but that's the
+distance.
+It's blunt cut-off nose looks like a pig's snout, but

-"beauty" of this bait, says designer Ron Troyer.
-Water
+that's the "beauty" of this bait, says designer Ron

-pressure raised by the diving lip hits the blunt Hawg Nose where
+Troyer.
+Water pressure raised by the diving lip hits the blunt

-the water resistance translates into a more accentuated
+Hawg Nose where the water resistance translates into a more

 Ron presented both round-sided and flat-sided Hawg Nose